J-Currier/platformer/notes.md

 1 32 22
 1 34 51
 1 36 05
+1 41 08

- lu how to make sprite collisons when the picture collides not just the whole rectangle (convert alpha? )
+ lu how to make sprite collisons when the picture collides not just the whole rectangle (convert alpha? )  1 43:13 in thirsd video (overworld video)